luludak/DiTOX/README.md

 DiTOX is a utility that enables differential testing of the ONNX Optimizer, by fetching automatically real-life ONNX models from the ONNX Model Hub and performing full and per-pass differential testing on the ONNX Optimizer.

+The paper presenting DiTOX methodology, as well as experiments conducted using it, is accepted in the ACM SIGPLAN 2026 International Conference on Compiler Construction (CC 2026).
+Using DiTOX, we were able to discover 15 bugs in the ONNX Optimizer, of which 14 were completely new, while the last one unveiled important reproducibility details, missing from the issue previously reported.

+You can access the paper preprint [here](https://arxiv.org/abs/2505.01892).

 ![DiTOX](images/DiTOX.png)

 ```